- Registers are types of computer memory.

 - Here “PE” in PEXX represents the port name (i.e. Port E of GPIO peripheral)

-- The number after the port name represents pin number in the port.
+- The number after the port name represents the pin number in the port.

-- Each peripheral has a register block associated to it.
+- Each peripheral has a register block associated with it.

 - A register block is a collection of registers allocated in memory contiguously

-- The starting address of this block called base address
+- The starting address of this block is called the base address

-- Now we know to driving LEDs we need to manipulate with Port E registers.
-For that we need to find out the base address of Port E.
+- Now we know to drive LEDs we need to manipulate with Port E registers.
+For that, we need to find out the base address of Port E.